Sleepypiggi/Work_Notes/docs/1_PRODUCTS/1_WHOLE_LIFE.md

     * **Emergency Fund**: To cover short-term financial shocks
     * **Interest Abitrage**: To make arbitrage between policy loan rates and market interest rates
     * **Alternative Funding**: To use an an alternate source of credit when others are used up or not available

+!!!
+Note

+    If the policy loan take up rate is too high, insurers would have to keep a significant amount of their assets in relatively liquid investments with low yields, limiting their return.

 ### **Partial Surrender**